 Applications for the Fall Semester (September-December) are due by August 1.

 Applications for the Spring Semester (January-May) are due by December 1.

 Applications for Summer posts are accepted beginning in January of each year and are due by April 1.

 Students applying to the Bruce Museum should submit the following information:

 1. Career Internship Application

 2. Letter indicating how this internship at the Bruce Museum fits in with the student's preparation, experience and goals and the college department granting the credit.

 3. A letter of recommendation from a faculty member who will act as the student's sponsor.
+(A letter of recommendation is required even if the internship is done for non-credit.)
 This should be sent directly by the faculty member.
 The sponsor acts as the administrator/facilitator any for college/university procedures required for the student to earn credit.